Because Christianity Is More Than Being a Spectator!

 2. Mission creep - Churches and ministries always begin with a clear focus on serving people.
 As other needs present themselves, these are usually taken on, as well.
 Over time, a bureacracy emerges with a splintered focus and top-heavy with administration.
 The bureaucracy then takes on a life of its own and the focus changes from serving people to maintaining the bureaucracy.
 Churches and ministries that deviate from or expand their core mission always shift from a 'people' focus to an 'enterprise' focus.
 If choosing to become involved in activities outside their core mission, such as a day care or school, churches should seek indirect involvement through an independent entity.
 If a child is alleged to have been abused in church day care whether true or not, it WILL harm the church's reputation and witness in the community.
-Do you want to be known as "that church of child abusers"?
+Do you want to be known as the "church of child abusers"?

 3. A staff member suddenly resigns - Many times weak church leaders will allow a staff member caught in a scandal to resign instead of being outright dismissed.
 This way church leaders don't have to deal with the fallout and the staff member has a clean work record to get a job at another unsuspecting church...and do it all over again!
-Out of all the kingdom damaging things weak church leaders can do, this is probably the worst.
+Out of all the kingdom damaging things weak church leaders do, this is probably the worst.
 If a church staff member suddenly resigns, this should be a red flag to the congregation.
 If your church is considering hiring a staff member whom resigned from another church, this should be a red flag too.
 NEVER hire a staff member that resigned from another church without a thorough investigation by an unbiased third-party such as a pre-employment screening investigator.
 Take this very seriously!

 4. Constant difficulty meeting budget - God always provides the means and resources to implement His agenda, not the agenda of others.
 The key word is 'constant'.
 A church or ministry that constantly focuses on raising money indicates a leadership problem.